Branch Office in Turkey

 - Cooperative Company

-The widely preferred entity types are the LLC and the Joint Stock company.
+The widely preferred entity types are the LLC and the JSC.
 The three remaining types are very uncommon and not preferred by multinational companies.

-Joint Stock companies have a complex liability and operation structure, i.e., the obligation to hold general assembly.
-Joint Stock companies are most suitable for those companies who would like to go public.
+JSCs have a complex liability and operation structure, i.e., the obligation to hold general assembly.
+JSCs are most suitable for those companies who would like to go public.

 The main difference between the two company types lies in liability perspective.
 Although, they are both capital companies (with responsibility to shareholders limited with their capital payments), the LLC shareholders are also liable with their personal assets for State related debts such as taxes and social security premium payments for employees.
-Since bureaucratically LLC and Joint Stock companies are now closer to each other (subject to new TCC in effect since 2012); it may be advised to foreign investors to incorporate Joint Stock companies instead of LLC due to flexibilities of corporate transactions and minimum shareholder liability for corporate related debts.
+Since bureaucratically LLC and Joint Stock companies are now closer to each other (subject to New Turkish Commercial Code effective since 2012); it may be advised to foreign investors to incorporate Joint Stock companies instead of LLC due to flexibilities of corporate transactions and minimum shareholder liability for corporate related debts.

 That being said, if liability is not the primary concern of the founders, LLC remains the most flexible establishment type in terms of operational requirements.